lsst-sitcom/sitcomtn-037/index.rst

 ^^^^^^^^^^^^^
 **Specification:** The rapid analysis processed data and artifacts must be accessible from the major data processing facilities (e.g. Summit, Base, USDF).

-**Rationale:** This will probably require replication of the data, analogous to the EFD.
+**Rationale:** This will probably require replication of the data, analogous to Sasquatch for replicating the EFD data.

 FAFF-REQ-0056
 ^^^^^^^^^^^^^
 **Specification:** The Scheduler must be able to access the Rapid Analysis database.

-**Rationale:** If the database is the EFD then this is already done.
+**Rationale:** If the database is implemented in Sasquatch a mechanism to access the data already exists.
 The Scheduler database is currently independent and needs to be merged.